 Ask any working mom, "How are you?" and you're likely to hear "Tired!"
-That's certainly true for O'Brien, mom to 22-month-old Avery.
+That's certainly true for O'Brien, mom to toddler Avery.
 "I am always tired no matter how much sleep I get," she says, "and I never wake up feeling refreshed."

 O'Brien and her husband, Paul, also have two other sweet but unruly "kids," dogs Finnegan and Diesel, who keep the couple on their toes.
 There's just not enough time in the day to get everything done, she says, especially when it comes to cooking and working out.

 "I'm always running out of ideas for healthy meals (and exercise routines) that don't require a ton of time."
 But perhaps one of the most nagging health issues is her skin.
-"I'm almost 40 and I still get breakouts regularly!" says the Winter Park, Fla. resident.
+"I still get breakouts regularly!"
+O'Brien says.
 "On top of that, my skin is starting to lose elasticity."

 Getting Enough Sleep

 Sleep is not just about quantity but also quality.
 Stick to a sleep/wake schedule.
-Go to bed and wake at the same time every day, including on the weekends.
+Go to bed and wake at the same time every day, including weekends.
 Your body will like the consistency.
 And eliminate caffeine by 2 p.m.
 Caffeine has a half-life of up to 10 hours and can keep you in a lighter sleep stage at night without your knowing it.